pydata/pydata-sphinx-theme/docs/contributing.rst

 - fix findings of various linters and checks
 - work through code review

-For each pull request, the demo site is built and deployed to make it easier to preview the changes in the PR.
+For each pull request, the demo site is built and deployed to make it easier to review the changes in the PR.
 To access this, click on "Details" of the "build_docs artifact" job of Circle CI: